Get the Girl: Production

 "Get the Girl" was written by Charlie Grandy, his second eighth season writing credit after "Lotto".
 The episode was directed by series regular Rainn Wilson, who portrays Dwight Schrute.
 This episode marked his third directing credit to the series, after the sixth season's "The Cover-Up", and the seventh season's "Classy Christmas".

 The Season Eight DVD contains a number of deleted scenes from this episode.
 Notable cut scenes include Nellie offering to give Meredith, Nate, and Darryl a raise; Robert inviting Nellie out for coffee; and Jim, Pam and Darryl attempting to contact Andy; the office discussing the situation with Nellie as manager, Robert refusing to put his foot down; Andy talking to Erin about his drive to Tallahassee; and Andy telling the camera that he will not give up on their relationship easily.

 Cultural references

 While shaving along the sea shore, Andy picks up a horseshoe crab and sarcastically thanks BP, a reference to the 2010 Deepwater Horizon oil spill.
 Georgia Engel's character mentions that her son is going to sue Home Depot, a popular retailer of home improvement and construction products and services.
-Nellie compares herself to Tinkerbell, telling the office that, in order for her to work for them, they need "to believe."
+Nellie compares herself to Tinker Bell, telling the office that, in order for her to work for them, they need "to believe".